adambard/learnxinyminutes-docs/perl6.html.markdown

 # TODO fail
 # TODO CONTROL

+### Packages
+# Packages play a big part in a language, and Perl is well-known for CPAN,
+#  the Comprehensive Perl Archive Network.
+# You can declare a mdule using the `module` keyword, and they can be nested:
+module Hello::World { # bracketed form
+  # declarations here
+}
+module Parse::Text; # file-scoped form

+# You can use a module (bring its declarations into scope) with `use`
+use JSON::Tiny; # if you installed Rakudo* or Panda, you'll have this module say from-json('[1]').perl; #=> [1]

+# Any class, role, is also a module
+my $actions = JSON::Tiny::Actions.new;

+# We'll see how to export variables and subs in the next part:

+### Declarators
+TODO: my, our, state, constant.

 ### Phasers
 # Phasers in Perl 6 are blocks that happen at determined points of time in your program
 # When the program is compiled, when a for loop runs, when you leave a block, when